taylorFaucett/taylorfaucett.github.io/_pages/cv.md

 Education
 ======
 * Ph.D in Physics, University of California at Irvine, 2021
+  * GPA: 3.77
+  * Thesis Title: Decoding Black Box Models to Find New Physics at the LHC
 * M.S. in Physics, University of Hawaii at Manoa, 2015
+  * GPA: 3.76
 * B.S. in Physics, Westminster College (SLC Utah), 2009
+  * GPA: 3.50

 Work experience
 ======